Specification Tests for the Propensity Score: Testing Framework

-Our tests have two main differences with respect to the standard ICM tests.
-First, the weight functions $w$ depends on $X$ only through the propensity score model under $H_{0}$, a one-dimensional (unknown) function.
-As a consequence, the ICM in (\ref{equiv}) is insensitive to the dimension of the explanatory variables $X$.
-Second, we explicitly acknowledge that $\theta _{0}$ is a nuisance parameter in testing for (\ref{equiv}) by proposing to use weight functions $w$ that leads to test statistics whose limiting distributions do not depend on the estimator used.
-To achieve such desirable feature, we make use of orthogonal projections on the tangent space of nuisance parameters.
-The result of these two features is a test with higher power properties, as is shown in Section \ref{MC}.
+Tests based on a continuum of unconditional moment restrictions such as (\ref {equiv}) fall into the ICM approach, see \cite{Gonzalez-Manteiga2013} for a review.
+Nonetheless, our tests have two main differences with respect to the standard ICM tests.
+First, (\ref{equiv}) depends on $X$ only through the propensity score model under $H_{0}$, a one-dimensional (though unknown) function.
+As a consequence, the ICM in (\ref{equiv}) is insensitive to the dimension $d$ of the explanatory variables $X$, avoiding the so-called \textquotedblleft curse of dimensionality\textquotedblright .
+Second, in contrast to the standard ICM tests, we explicitly acknowledge that $\theta _{0}$ is a nuisance parameter in testing (\ref{equiv}) by proposing to use orthogonal projections on the tangent space of nuisance parameters.
+As discussed in the Introduction, the use of orthogonal projections leads to important advantages.
+In the next subsection we describe how we construct such projection-based tests, paying particular attention to the role played by the orthogonal projection; see also \cite{Escanciano2009simple} and \cite {Escanciano2014a} for related results in different contexts.

-In the next subsection we describe how we construct our new projection-based tests, highlighting the role played by the orthogonal projection.
-It is worth stressing that our projection-based tests cover a large class of weighting functions $w\left( q,u\right)$.
+\begin{Rem} Although the identification of treatment effect parameters such as the $ATE$ relies on both Assumptions \ref{unc} and \ref{common support} , the results in Lemma \ref{lem1} (and the null hypothesis (\ref{equiv})) do not involve outcome data and are therefore well motivated even when Assumption \ref{unc} may not hold.
+This situation may arise in decomposition exercises, see e.g. \cite{Fortin2011} for a review of decomposition methods in economics.
+With respect to Assumption (\ref{common support}), we note that it allows propensity scores to be arbitrarily close to zero and one and hence it is not very restrictive.
+In fact, given that the unconditional moment condition in (\ref{ort1} ) does not involve random denominators, weak covariate overlap does not play a major role in our testing procedure.
+However, weak covariate overlap may lead to irregular treatment effect estimators, see e.g. \cite{Khan2010}. \end{Rem}